Tarrant County Appraisal District

 The Tarrant County Appraisal District is a government entity responsible for the local property tax appraisal and exemption administration in Tarrant County.
 Established on January 1, 1980, TAD is governed by the Texas Property Tax Code.
 The District serves over 73 jurisdictions within the county, including cities, schools, and special districts.

 TAD’s mission is to provide accurate and equitable property assessments, ensuring property owners are taxed fairly according to the market value of their property.
-The Appraisal District's responsibilities extend beyond property valuations, including managing exemptions, tax rates, and providing property tax assistance.
+The Appraisal District's responsibilities extend beyond property valuations, including managing exemptions and providing property tax information and transparency resources.
+Individual taxing units set their own tax rates.

 The Role of the Chief Appraiser